 Aurum, as you might know, is potentized gold, and think of all that gold stands for symbolically: We give gold medals for the best, the most successful, the highest achievers.
 We say the best people have a “heart of gold”.
 If something is solid and steady, we say it meets the “gold standard”.
 You can imagine that Aurum people have risen to the top, gone to the best schools, were elected class president and got the highest grades.
 They often bear a heavy responsibility, many people depend on Aurum.

-Though perhaps at the head of some government agency or business, there’s not the haughtiness in Aurum you might find in Lycopodium who also rises to the top; but, Aurum will admit in a minute that he has made a mistake, he was wrong; but, Lycopodium (according to Lycopodium) never makes a mistake!
+Though perhaps at the head of some government agency or business, there’s not the haughtiness in Aurum you might find in Lycopodium who also rises to the top; but, Aurum will admit in a minute that he has made a mistake, that he was wrong; but, Lycopodium (according to Lycopodium) has never made a mistake!
 It’s always someone else’s fault!
 You can see that there is a lot more substance and high-mindedness to Aurum than there is to the relatively shallow Lycopodium who wants power but not so that he can do the most good in the world.
 In fact, Lycopodium has a well-known aversion to responsibility, he simply wants the adulation.

 Think about Mufasa of “The Lion King”.

 Here is Aurum!
 He is serious, judicious, scrupulous, magnanimous.
 He’s got a big responsibility.
-His shallow brother “Scar” only wants to be king so that he can abuse power and inflate his childish ego.
+His shallow brother “Scar” (Lycopodium) only wants to be king so that he can abuse power and inflate his childish ego.

 Now, here’s something interesting, think of Aurum not just for people who are regal or occupy positions of power but also for those obsessed with getting in!
 People who want to join some snobbish club, people who worship “stardom”–they could be Aurum too because they need to learn that all that glitters is not gold.